MatthewWaldner/sepsis/README.md

 The SepSIS pipeline takes as input one pair of .fastq short read files, and will output 3 .fasta files containing strain-specific subsequences.
 SepSIS attaches subsequences that are not strain-specific to one or both ends of strain-specific subsequence, to allow for the location of the strain-specific subsequences within a genome.
 Each of the 3 .fasta files contains subsequences that have non-strain specific subsequences on the front end of the sequence, the back end of the sequence, or both ends of the sequence, as designeated by the file name.

-## Criteria for Strain-Specifc Subsequence
+## Criteria for Strain-Specifc Subsequences

 SepSIS has 3 runmodes that designate the type of analysis performed to designated a subsequence as strain unique.
 These are designated ORGANIC_P, ORGANIC_Z, and SYNTH.